ojtanner/tictactoe_riot/README.md

 * I tried setting up the babel-rewire-plugin to test "private" functions.
 I did not get it to work, so all the methods of the GameLogic object are public and exported.
 That does not feel right.
 * Actually start writing TDD code from the start, not just when i start hitting a snag.
 * Imporove the configuration of the app.
 Better package.json scripts.
 The es-lint and prettier configs where pretty much redundant.
 Which is a shame.
 * Make the project responsive.
 This was definetly not my goal, but it would be nice to make it responsive, since i will most likely show it off on the cell phone.
+Maybe learn some SASS etc.
+* Use a more mature and BETTER modularization framework / compiler than Riot.js
+* Rewrite the logic with another language that is typed / purely functional.
+Maybe ReasonML, ClojureScript, Elm or TypeScript ?